Summer Undergraduate research program (SURP)

 • Have at least a 2.5 higher ed cumulative GPA.

-• Be available to work 20 hrs/week, over 8-weeks over Summer 2024 (timeline and mode will be set by selected student(s) and advisor(s)).
+• Be available to work 20 hrs/week, over 8-weeks over Summer 2026 and partially into Fall 2026 (timeline and mode will be set by selected student(s) and advisor(s)).

 • Be eager to learn, capable of self-direction, and willing to solve open-ended problems where the answer is not in the back of the book!